Happy Hollow (album)

 Happy Hollow is the fifth album by the American indie rock band Cursive.
 It was released on August 22, 2006, on Saddle Creek Records.
 Saddle Creek Records began shipping pre-orders on August 8, 2006.
 The album is named after a neighborhood in Omaha, Nebraska.

 The album is the first since the departure of cellist Gretta Cohn whose instrumentation was a fixture of the band's 2003 release The Ugly Organ.
 The album features significant five-piece horn arrangements courtesy of Nate Walcott.

 The lyrics of Happy Hollow form a concept album of sorts, revolving around a small town and its inhabitants, and dealing with concepts such as religious dogma and hypocrisy.
 Guitarist Ted Stevens has stated that album is not an attack on religion but rather "an argument for humanism."

 Music and concept

-According to Cursive frontman Tim Kasher, Happy Hollow represented a musical point of converge between the band's earlier sound and that of his side project the Good Life.
+According to Cursive frontman Tim Kasher, Happy Hollow represented a musical point of convergence between the band's earlier sound and that of his side project the Good Life.

 The album revolves around a small, upper class, God-fearing town of the same name (the name Happy Hollow coming from the affluent Omaha, NE neighborhood surrounding Happy Hollow Blvd).
 Each track in the album tells a different story of faults that the inhabitants of Happy Hollow portray that seem at odds with the town's "perfect" image.

 "Bad Sects" tells the story of an affair between homosexual Catholic priests, that asks Catholics to re-examine their beliefs regarding homosexuality.
 The final track, "Hymns for the Heathen," is an afterword of the album, describing the concepts explored in each of the 14 tracks.
 The album has many biblical references, reflecting on Kasher's Catholic upbringing.